 “Knowing this first, that no prophecy of the scripture is of any PRIVATE INTERPRETATION.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were MOVED BY THE HOLY GHOST.”
 (2 Peter 1:20-21) [Emphasis added].

-Private interpretation forms a bias in favor of our “own understanding” (Prov.3:5); a personal viewpoint or erroneous teaching which has the tendency to solidify over time.
+Private interpretation forms a bias in favor of our “own understanding” (Prov.3:5); a personal viewpoint or erroneous teaching which tends to solidify over time.

-In reality, the second and third methods are based upon private interpretation; someone’s opinion derived from their own personal point of view.
-The first approach humbly acknowledges the inadequacy of human intellect, rather choosing to rely on illumination from God’s Word and Spirit.
+In reality, the second and third methods are based upon private interpretation; someone’s opinion derived from their personal point of view.
+The first approach humbly acknowledges the inadequacy of human intellect, instead choosing to rely on illumination from God’s Word and Spirit.

 The three diverse attitudes are rooted in two contrary types of understanding; “intellectual understanding” (Prov.3:5) and “spiritual understanding” (Col.1:9).

-The greatest obstacle to “spiritual understanding” (prerequisite to correct interpretation) is that it is often expressed in the form of paradox.
-Spiritual realities are paradoxical (just the opposite of what we think); therefore many times what we think we know just isn’t so.
+The greatest obstacle to “spiritual understanding” (the prerequisite to correct interpretation) is that it is often expressed in the form of paradox.
+Spiritual realities are paradoxical (just the opposite of what we think); therefore, many times, what we think we know isn’t so.
 Consider: